UAE Cost of Living 2026: Monthly Budget Breakdown

 education and leisure expenses

-Education costs vary: preschool fees run about AED 1,000 monthly in Sharjah and AED 2,900 in Dubai.
-Average annual tuition for private schools is roughly AED 82,600, while public education is free for UAE citizens, so your residency and school choice drive major variance.
+Education costs vary by emirate and school type.
+Preschool fees run about AED 1,000 monthly in Sharjah and AED 2,900 in Dubai.
+Average annual tuition for private schools is roughly AED 82,600.
+Public education is free for UAE citizens, so your residency status and school choice drive major variance here.

-For families with young children or elderly members, domestic help costs (housemaids or nannies) typically range from AED 1,500–3,000+ per month and should be included in comprehensive budget planning.
+For families with young children or elderly members, domestic help such as a housemaid or nanny typically costs AED 1,500 to 3,000 or more per month and should be included in any comprehensive budget.

-Combine these predictable fees with other expenses to model scenarios for conservative, mid-range and high-cost household budgets.
+Combine these fixed and semi-fixed costs with your other expenses to model conservative, mid-range, and high-cost household scenarios.

 Frequently Asked Questions